spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 - bold
 - caption

-Each style is configurable by design tokens, using the following variables:
+Each style of components and elements below is configurable by design tokens, using the following variables for h1 for example:

 - `--oryx-typography-h1-size`
 - `--oryx-typography-h1-weight`